acgetchell/mundus-atrox/src/journals/twenty-sixth.md

 Quickly they encounter a vampire to battle and I cast Haste onto *Actias*.

-Turn 1
+Round 1

-*Actias* casts Hellish Rebuke and does 5 HP damage.
+1. *Actias* casts Hellish Rebuke and does 5 HP damage.
 He wields his sunblade and casts Hexblade’s curse.
 He attacks with his dancing blade and his shortsword, doing 72 HP damage.
-CoralKing runs up and tries to grapple the vampire to give *Actias* advantage.
+2. *CoralKing* runs up and tries to grapple the vampire to give *Actias* advantage.
 He fails but shadow steps to the back of the vampire to succeed in giving *Actias* advantage.
-I harm the vampire by 7 HP.
+3. I harm the vampire by 7 HP.

-Turn 2
+Round 2

-CoralKing hits the vampire with one unarmed strike and uses a ki point to make it a stunning strike.
+1. *CoralKing* hits the vampire with one unarmed strike and uses a ki point to make it a stunning strike.
 He does 8 HP damage.
-*Actias* strikes twice and does 54 HP damage with the sunblade.
+2. *Actias* strikes twice and does 54 HP damage with the sunblade.
 That kills the vampire.
 He lets out a scream as he is dissipated forever.

 *Alyssa* emerges from the distance licking blood off of her arm and is impressed by *Actias*’ kill.
 They proceed to the nearest river, lie under the water as they die, and I pull them from the water at the last moment.
 They are now both Dhampir.
 We realize the importance of leaving the area before we take a long rest.
 We quickly head back to Phandalin.